Many who devoted their lives to Fidel Castro now line the streets for a final tribute

 “I could hear the screaming at night when they pulled out their finger nails and tortured them,” she said.
 Later, her family became supportive of the rebels, storing medicine, clothes and shoes that were transported to the rebel stronghold in the Sierra Maestra mountains.

-"I sold bonds for the movement.
-And at 15 years old, I was throwing molotov cocktails," said Ramos.
+“I sold bonds for the movement.
+And at 15 years old, I was throwing molotov cocktails,” Ramos said.

 Nearly four hours into her wait, Ramos was showing signs of fatigue and sat at the side of the road rubbing her shoulder.
 “Ahh, it hurts; it hurts,” she said.